JohannesRabauer/optionals/README.md

 # Initialisation
 There are multiple ways to create an Optional-Object.
-I find the “ofNullable“ call to be the most useful for me.
-You simply call Optional.ofNullable(someObject) and someObject is wrapped in an Optional.
+I find the `ofNullable` call to be the most useful for me.
+You simply call `Optional.ofNullable(someObject)` and someObject is wrapped in an Optional.
 Whether it is null or not.
-You can also create a Not-Null-Optional by calling Optional.of(someObject) whereas the someObject must not be null.
+You can also create a Not-Null-Optional by calling `Optional.of(someObject)` whereas the someObject must not be null.
-Or you call Optional.empty() to create an empty Optional-Instance.
+Or you call `Optional.empty()` to create an empty Optional-Instance.

 # Further usage
+Now that we have created these Optional-Objects, we can read them in a lot of different ways.
+The simplest calls are `.get()` and `isEmpty()` which work exactly as one would think.
+`get()` returns the content or, if empty, throws an exception.
+`isEmpty()` tells the caller if there is any content in the Optional or not.

+Another way would be to simply call `.orElse(placeholder)` This way we can get the content of the Optional-Object, or, if it does not have any content, the placeholder object.
+So we have a very clear and compact way to say: Give me the queried object, or an alternative.
+This is way better to read then:

+		Object result = object;
+		if(result == null)
+		{
+			result = placeholder;
+		}

+Lastly i want to point out `ifPresent(Conusmer)` where can execute some action, only if there is any content in the Optional-Object.

 # What I did
 Sounds like fun, right?